-Sedgwick County and its PBC have issued debt for various large projects including adult and juvenile detention facilities, roads and bridges, courthouse improvements, a juvenile court building, a public safety center, Exploration Place, the National Center for Aviation Training, the Law Enforcement Training Facility (LETC), and the Ronald Reagan Building.
-The debt for these projects, in addition to special assessment debt, leaves the County with total outstanding direct debt of \$65.2 million as of November 30, 2022.
-As illustrated in the County's most recent Comprehensive Annual Financial Report, the County's debt is at 10.5 percent of the legal debt margin as set by State statute.
-Debt levels remain moderate, with some projected growth in the five-year forecast; however, significant debt is also retiring in the same timeframe, which significantly offsets the increases.
+Sedgwick County and its PBC have issued debt for various large projects including adult and juvenile detention facilities, roads and bridges, courthouse improvements, a juvenile court building, a public safety center, Exploration Place, the National Center

+Aviation Training, the Law Enforcement Training Facility (LETC), and the Ronald Reagan Building.
+The debt for these projects, in addition to special assessment debt, leaves the County with total outstanding direct debt of \$57.8 million as of June 30, 2023.
+As illustrated in the County's most recent Annual Comprehensive Financial Report, the County's debt is at 8.6 percent of the legal debt margin as set by State statute.
+Debt levels remain moderate, with some projected growth in the fiveyear forecast; however, significant debt is also retiring in the same timeframe, which significantly offsets the increases.
 The County does not anticipate any interference with current operations based on existing or anticipated debt service.

-In the last two years, the County's annual debt service, including both the repayment of principal and interest on outstanding bonds has been approximately \$15.3 million.
+The County's annual debt service, including both the repayment of principal and interest on outstanding bonds, had decreased from approximately \$15.3 million in 2020 to \$14.4 million in 2022.

-The table on the following page shows the debt service requirements on debt existing as of November 30, 2022.
-If no additional bonds were issued, Sedgwick County would pay its debt in full by 2040.
-During this time period, yearly principal and interest payments would decrease from \$14.4 million in 2022 to \$0.1 million in 2040.
+The table on the following page shows the debt service requirements on debt existing as of June 30, 2023.
+If no additional bonds were issued, Sedgwick County would pay its debt in full by 2042.
+During this time period, yearly principal and interest payments would decrease from \$12.1 million in 2023 to \$0.1 million in 2042.
 When Sedgwick County issues additional bonds, debt service requirements will be extended into the future.
 The debt payment schedule continues to be in line with County policy and has not resulted in any issues or concerns with any credit rating agencies during annual surveillance processes.